Skip to main content

 The principal money-making asset of the large search, digital media and social networking companies is the information that identifies your purchase habits, relationships, and political affiliations.

-Escape the Plantation
+Escape The Plantation Cover

 About PKI Press